 On Dec.
-8, at 8 a.m. – only a few hours after the attack on Pearl Harbour – Japanese aircraft attacked the Kai Tak airport in Hong Kong.
+8, at 8 a.m.—only a few hours after the attack on Pearl Harbour—Japanese aircraft attacked the Kai Tak airport in Hong Kong.
 The attack damaged or destroyed the few aircraft of the Royal Air Force.
-The camp at Sham Shui Po was another target, and two men of the Royal Canadian Signals would become the first Canadian casualties in Hong Kong.
+The camp at Sham Shui Po was another target, and two men of the Royal Canadian Signals became the first Canadian casualties in Hong Kong.

-Earlier this year, to honour the soldiers of the Winnipeg Grenadiers and the Royal Rifles of Canada, who valiantly fought to defend Hong Kong from enemy invasion in December 1941, the Royal Canadian Mint issued a Fine silver coin marking the 75th anniversary of their bravery and sacrifice.
+Last year, in honour the soldiers of the Winnipeg Grenadiers and the Royal Rifles of Canada, who valiantly fought to defend Hong Kong from enemy invasion in December 1941, the Royal Canadian Mint issued a Fine silver coin marking the 75th anniversary of their bravery and sacrifice.

 “This Royal Canadian Mint silver collector coin pays a lasting tribute to the bravery and resolve of the Canadians who fought to defend Hong Kong in December 1941 and whose actions remind us all of the high cost of defending our values,” said Finance Minister Bill Morneau.